Cognitive Screening

 • This field is for validation purposes and should be left unchanged.

-The Link Between Hearing Loss And Cognitive Decline
+Understanding the Link Between Hearing Loss and Cognitive Decline

 Divider

-There are several theories about why hearing loss and cognitive decline go hand-in-hand.
-Four classifications established by the American Academy of Neurology identify the different reasons why hearing loss can lead to dementia.
+Several theories explain why hearing loss and cognitive decline often go hand in hand.
+The American Academy of Neurology has established four classifications that outline how untreated hearing loss can lead to dementia:

 #1.
 Common Risk Factors.